Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 valueL:[0.363205]	valueR:[0.426743]
 ```

-**To exit the script use Ctr+C this ensure that the spawned child process will properly shutdown**
+**To exit the script use Ctr+C this ensures that the spawned child process will properly shutdown**

 ## Deployment